LizGoro90/db-tour/tutorials/basics/03/README.md

-# Create a table/collection reference
+# Create a Table/Collection Reference

 `Collection` is one of the methods defined by [db.Database][1].
 This method can be used to create a collection reference.